micku7zu/vanilla-tilt.js/lib/README.md

     scale:                  1,      // 2 = 200%, 1.5 = 150%, etc..
     speed:                  300,    // Speed of the enter/exit transition
     transition:             true,   // Set a transition on enter/exit.
-    axis:                   null,   // What axis should be disabled.
-Can be X or Y.
+    axis:                   null,   // What axis should be enabled.
+Can be "x" or "y".
     reset:                  true,   // If the tilt effect has to be reset on exit.
     easing:                 "cubic-bezier(.03,.98,.52,.99)",    // Easing on enter/exit.
     glare:                  false,  // if it should have a "glare" effect "max-glare":            1,      // the maximum "glare" opacity (1 = 100%, 0.5 = 50%)
     "glare-prerender":      false,  // false = VanillaTilt creates the glare elements for you, otherwise
-                                    // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null,   // css-selector or link to HTML-element what will be listen mouse events "full-page-listening":  false,  // If true, parallax effect will listen to mouse move events on the whole document, not only the selected element
+                                    // you need to add .js-tilt-glare>.js-tilt-glare-inner by yourself "mouse-event-element":  null,   // css-selector or link to an HTML-element that will be listening to mouse events "full-page-listening":  false,  // If true, parallax effect will listen to mouse move events on the whole document, not only the selected element
     gyroscope:              true,   // Boolean to enable/disable device orientation detection,
     gyroscopeMinAngleX:     -45,    // This is the bottom limit of the device angle on X axis, meaning that a device rotated at this angle would tilt the element as if the mouse was on the left border of the element;